How to Keep Water Out of a Garage

 Check Latest Price

-The water is just going to run down the slope straight into your garage.
+The water will run down the slope straight into your garage.

-A trench drain (channel drain) right outside the garage door fixes that.
-It catches the water running down the slope and then ‘channels’ it away from the door to someplace where you have adequate drainage.
+A trench drain (channel drain or French drain) right outside the garage door fixes that.
+It catches the water running down the slope and then ‘channels’ it away from the door to someplace with adequate drainage.

 One or both of the open ends need to be attached to drainage pipes, so the water can drain out.